High Volume Air Drying Equipment

-Pipeline Drying International (PDI) has newly patented, high volume air drying equipment that is changing the way pipeline drying and station drying is performed.
-From a self-contained 20 foot container, PDI's new Mobil Drying Unit (MDU 8000) can produce the equivalent super dry, oil free air as (4) four 1600 CFM air compressors with desiccant dryers, while consuming less than 400 gallons of fuel per 24 hours.
+PDI's new Mobil Drying Unit (MDU 8000) is a self-contained 20-foot container that can produce the equivalent super dry, oil-free air as (4) four 1600 CFM air compressors with desiccant dryers while consuming less than 400 gallons of fuel per 24 hours.

-Pressure testing of pipelines, stations, tanks or pressure vessels of any type is critical to prove the integrity of that system.
+Pressure testing of pipelines, stations, tanks or pressure vessels of any type is critical to proving the integrity of that system.
 Hydrostatic testing is typically performed after new construction but is also performed to fulfill mandatory integrity requirements.